Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     You can find examples of smart contracts in the `Concordium Rust smart contract repo  <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples>`_.

-.. dropdown::  Do you have a smart contract reference library similar to the GitHub repo from `OpenZeppelin`?
+.. dropdown::  Where can I find a smart contract reference library similar to the GitHub repo from `OpenZeppelin`?

     You can find examples and standard implementations in the `Concordium Rust smart contract repo  <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples>`_.